msu-evrl/soda/visualization/README.md

 ### VISUALIZATION
 Visualization is one way to gain insights from data.
-It is oor thisne effective technoque for Data Mining which is the process of looking at large sets of information in a different way so that new information can be derived from  that which already exists.
+It is an effective technique for Data Mining which is the process of looking at large sets of information in a different way so that new information can be derived from  that which already exists.
 Visualizations can be used to answer questions related to a specific problem.
 For this visualization, we are going to create a dashboard in python using plotly with Dash.